DataStax-Academy/ds201-lab08/step2.md

 <!-- CONTENT -->

-<div class="step-title">Start the nodes in the and examine the token distribution</div>
+<div class="step-title">Start the nodes in the cluster and examine the token distribution</div>

 ✅ Start *node1*